kurtosis-tech/kurtosis/core/README.md

 # Usage

 Run `kurtosis -help` or `kurtosis -h` to see command line usage.
 Example: `kurtosis -gecko-image-name gecko-f290f73`

 # Architecture

 Kurtosis runs a prebuilt Gecko image, which must already exist in your Docker engine.
 The name of this image is specified by a command line argument.
 Currently, the ports that the container will run on for HTTP and for staking on your host machine are hard-coded to the standard Gecko defaults - 9650 for HTTP, 9651 for staking.

 # Helpful Tip

 Create an alias in your shell .rc file to stop and clear all Docker containers in one line.
 Run this every time after you kill kurtosis, because the containers will hang around.
-One way to do this is as follow:
+One way to do this is as follows:

 ```
 dockerclearall() { docker stop $(docker ps -a -q); docker rm -v $(docker ps -a -q) }